The stipend schedule in effect for the 2020-2021 academic year is as follows:

 Bassett pays initial and subsequent New York State Licensing fees for all eligible PGY-2 House Officers and beyond during their training at Bassett and requires that House Officers be licensed by October of their PGY-2 year.

-PGY-1 residents will receive an educational allowance of $850 per academic year to purchase medical textbooks, medical journal subscriptions, medical applications software, compatible with any handheld device and medical society dues.
-PGY-2 and PGY-3 residents will be allowed up to $1,250 per academic year for educational expenses, while PGY-4 and PGY-5 residents are allowed $1,750 per academic year for educational expenses.
-Bassett provides 7 days per academic year for PGY2-5 residents for educaiton leave including travel.
+PGY-1 residents will receive an educational allowance of $895 per academic year to purchase medical textbooks, medical journal subscriptions, medical applications software, compatible with any handheld device and medical society dues.
+PGY-2 residents will be allowed up to $1,250, PGY-3 residents will be allowed up to $1,500, PGY-4 residents will be allowed up to $1,750, and PGY-5 residents will be allowed up to $2,000 per academic year for educational expenses.
+Bassett provides 7 days per academic year for PGY2-5 residents for education leave including travel.
 All educational travel must be of value and related to the training program and approved by the appropriate Program Director.
 Other educational travel may be approved on an individual basis by the appropriate Program Director or Director of Medical Education.

 Residents moving to Cooperstown for the first time will receive a gross payroll check in the amount of $650.
 Individual check amounts will vary based on tax withholdings.